NetBSD/pkgsrc/textproc/split-thai/files/README.txt

      and corresponding .tri file, and emacs lisp .el files for reading and dumping out dictionary files.

-     st-emacs and st-swath are setup to use the combined dictionary with words from the emacs 'thai-word library, swath dictionary words, and the icu thai library words.
+     st-emacs, st-swath, and st-wordbreak are setup to use the combined dictionary with words from the emacs 'thai-word library, swath dictionary words, and the icu thai library words.

      st-icu uses its own built in library.
 To customise the icu dictionary, you apparently would have to modify